🪴Welcome Back!🪴 Celebrate Spring and Save 10% With Coupon WELCOMESPRING

 5) Soil: plant in well-draining soil.
 A raised bed amended with extra drainage material (gravel, pumice, etc) works well.
 If you live in an area with high precipitation, especially in winter (such as coastal BC), it is important to make sure soil drainage is good, otherwise they may rot.
 Note that some hardy succulents are perennials and will completely die back in the winter, returning in spring.

 6) Pests/Disease: pests aren’t common other than aphids.
 Blast them off with a hose, or use insecticidal soap spray.
 Safer’s End-All also works well.
 Deer/rabbits/rodents sometimes eat succulents, so try to prevent their access to the plants.
-Use fungicide spray for any fungus/mildew issues.
+Use fungicide spray or sulfur for any fungus/mildew issues.

 There are many species of hardy cacti and agave that can be grown outdoors in various regions of Canada.
-Follow the same care instructions as outdoor succulents but note the following:
+Follow the same care instructions as outdoor hardy succulents but note the following:

 1) Moisture: cacti & agave are much more sensitive to excessive moisture than hardy succulents.
 Unless you live in a semi-arid region (e.g. southern Alberta or Kamloops BC), moisture levels must be accounted for to prevent rot.
 Even in these dry regions some care must be taken choosing the right spot/soil.
 Preventing excess moisture can be achieved by 1) planting in a pot & moving under cover in wetter months, 2) planting in a spot sheltered from rain (e.g. under a covered area), or 3) planting in raised beds using very fast-draining soil with lots of inorganic/drainage material.
 For example, some enthusiasts have had great success planting cacti in rainy-winter Vancouver by planting them in raised beds made up almost entirely of pea gravel.
 If they were planted in normal garden soil, they would surely rot.

-2) Sun: they like full sun, 6+hours per day and can handle sun all day long.
+2) Sun: they like full sun, 6+ hours per day and can handle sun all day long.

 3) Hazards: many species can grow quite large, and bear large spines.
 Despite their beauty, planting in an area where pets/kids will be is not recommended.